Saisrikar-Kokku/Pizza-Sales-Analysis-Dashboard/README.md

    ```bash
    git clone https://github.com/Saisrikar-Kokku/Pizza-Sales-Analysis-Dashboard.git
    ```

-2. Open the Power BI report file `Power BI MiniProject.pbix` in Power BI Desktop.

-3. Interact with the dashboard and explore the insights.
+2. Interact with the dashboard and explore the insights.

 ## Future Improvements